Killing of Iryna Zarutska: Iryna Zarutska

+Decarlos Dejuan Brown Jr.

-The 34-year-old suspect, Decarlos Dejuan Brown Jr., had been arrested 14 times in Mecklenburg County, North Carolina, before the stabbing, with criminal charges dating back to 2007.
+The 34-year-old suspect, Decarlos Dejuan Brown Jr. (born October 1, 1990), had been arrested 14 times in Mecklenburg County, North Carolina, before the stabbing, with criminal charges dating back to 2007.
 On April 11, 2014, he was convicted of breaking and entering.
 While on probation, he was arrested for armed robbery and possession of a firearm by a felon.
 Brown was convicted of armed robbery and incarcerated in state prison from 2015 to September 2020.
 Upon release, he initially lived with his family, but his mother told ABC News that he was diagnosed with schizophrenia at this point and displayed violent behavior at home.
 His mother said that she had sought involuntary commitment, but that it was denied.
 The Associated Press reported that involuntary commitments are difficult to obtain unless a court finds the person to be dangerous.
 North Carolina reduced the capacity of state hospitals in the early 2000s, and the average wait time for a psychiatric bed was 16 days in 2024.
 After Brown stopped taking psychiatric medication, his mother took him to a homeless shelter.
-In January 2025, he repeatedly called 911 about a "man-made material" inside him that was controlling his body.
-Brown was charged with misuse of 911 and released without bond.
+In January 2025, he made repeated 911 calls from the grounds of Novant Health Presbyterian Medical Center after speaking with the medical personnel there, claiming that a "man-made material" inside him was controlling his body.
+Instead of being immediately admitted, Brown was charged with misuse of 911 instead, and released without bond.

+In January 2026, it was alleged that Brown had been granted early release from prison in February 2021 as part of measures to mitigate the spread of COVID-19 in the context of litigation against then-governor of North Carolina Roy Cooper by the American Civil Liberties Union and NAACP.
+The North Carolina Department of Adult Correction stated that Brown was not released early, and that he was released because his post-release supervision had been reinstated by a hearing officer.

 Killing

 On August 22, 2025, Brown spent several hours riding on the Lynx Blue Line, during which surveillance footage showed him "making unusual movements" and laughing to himself.
-At 8:18 PM, he was passed by two Charlotte Area Transit System (CATS) security officials, but did not interact with them.
+At 8:18 PM, he was passed by two Charlotte Area Transit System (CATS) security officials, but he did not interact with them.
 Local Charlotte television channel WBTV later quoted authorities as saying that Brown "did not have a ticket to ride the train".